acfr/RobustNeuralNetworks.jl/docs/src/examples/echo_ren.md

 ## 6. Evaluate the model

-Let's have a look at how our closed-loop system performs with our optimised nonlinear controller.
+We can now assess the closed-loop performance of our system under the optimised nonlinear controller.
 We'll first generate some test data: repeating square waves of increasing amplitude.

 ```julia
 # Test on different inputs